 Tesla Customer Care 'Horrendous,' Model 3 Owner Says After Butt-Dialing Autopilot Upgrade

-An owner of a Model 3 vehicle made by Tesla Inc (NASDAQ: TSLA) said that he accidentally purchased a $4,280 software upgrade for the sedan due to butt dialing and couldn't get the automaker to issue a refund.
+An owner of a Model 3 vehicle made by Tesla Inc (NASDAQ: TSLA) said that he accidentally purchased a $4,280 software upgrade for the sedan due to butt-dialing and couldn't get the automaker to issue a refund.

 What Happened: The Model 3 owner Ali Vaziri noticed he had accidentally purchased the self-driving feature after being notified by his bank on Sept.
 24, CNBC reported Wednesday.

-Vaziri had a credit card link to the Tesla app to pay monthly fees for "premium connectivity," but he otherwise never made — or, intended to make — a purchase in the app.
+Vaziri had a credit card linked to the Tesla app to pay monthly fees for "premium connectivity," but he otherwise never made — or, intended to make — a purchase in the app.
 He only noticed the autopilot upgrade after he took the phone of his jeans to put it on charging.

 Vaziri contacted his local Tesla store and service center moments after he received the payment notification but has had trouble getting refunded.